Joao-O-Santos/dotfiles/README.md

-if ever considered copyrightable, are hereby licensed under CC0-1.0 (see `./LICENSES/CC0-1.0`). **However, you still need to comply with the original licenses for the files others have authored (see table below).** This essentially means you are legally free to use the files I've authored anyway you want to.
-Still, I kindly ask you that you don't use these files to do evil or to neglect doing good to others or yourself.
+if ever considered copyrightable, are hereby licensed under CC0-1.0 (see `./LICENSES/CC0-1.0`). **However, you still need to comply with the original licenses for the files others have authored (see table below).** I also kindly ask you that you don't use any of these files to do evil and/or to neglect doing good to others and/or yourself.

 **WARNING: Some configuration files are the works of other authors and are under different licenses.** In those cases the original licenses